jyu12/mern_project/Notes.md

 ``{ errors.name && (<div className="invalid-feedback">{errors.name}</div>) }``
 However, bootstrap will automatically show and hide invalids
 ``<div className="invalid-feedback">{errors.name}</div>`` will work just as well.

+## Redux
+``npm i redux react-redux redux-thunk``
+Redux can be used anywhere, it's just most commonly used because of the react-redux lib
+redux-thunk is middleware for dispatching ajax request to reducer
+``import { Provider } from 'react-redux'`` the Store, that holds the states and this provider will need to wrap everything Componenet level states will only be accessible components, where data needs to passed from component to component
+Redux allows application level states, where data can be shared with other components
+- Redux Action, where component props are used to map redux actions
+- The action is then stored in another function file and when the function is called, request is made
+- Redux Reducer - the response from action can be sent to a reducer
+- Reducer can put the states into a Store, then to another component
+- Redux only has one Store, Flux can have many